rvveber/nixos-config/README.md

     > - <b>Regarding secrets in general:</b> Never store secrets in plain text [Use encryption or secret management tools](https://wiki.nixos.org/wiki/Comparison_of_secret_managing_schemes) instead.

     OK.
 Commit & push the changes.
-11. Two Options to proceed now: <br>A) Either follow the [NixOS Installation Guide](https://nixos.org/manual/nixos/stable/#sec-installation) to partition your disk, mount partitions, and install NixOS manually.<br>
-OR <br>B) use [disko-install](https://github.com/nix-community/disko) to partition, mount and install nixos in a fully declarative way by creating a disko configuration <br>(see `src/hosts/friday/disko.nix` for an example.
+11. Next we'll use [disko-install](https://github.com/nix-community/disko) to partition, mount and install nixos in a fully declarative way by creating a disko configuration <br>(see `src/hosts/friday/disko.nix` for an example.
 [More examples here](https://github.com/nix-community/disko/tree/master/example)).<br> After you created/edited and commited/pushed that disko configuration file, on your target machine run:

     ```shell
     git clone <fork-url>